Here are some fun food ideas for kids at dinnertime. Ways to make lunch and dinner time fun and introduce vegetables into their diet.

 I just wrap them in a paper towel and microwave them so they get nice and crispy on the outside and juicy on the inside.

-- BUT if you want them REALLY crispy follow our air fryer nuggets instructions.
+- BUT if you want them REALLY crispy follow our air fryer frozen chicken nuggets instructions.
 It’s our favorite way to cook these!!

 Then I go from there.
 I used a few dinosaur and regular shaped pieces for this fun lunchtime idea.